 Ethics in Copywriting

 When I work with my copywriting clients, I go through these questions before accepting the brief, and while writing the copy for my clients.
 My goal is to ensure all of my client’s copy sits firmly at the ethical end of the ethical continuum.
+I believe in ethical copywriting.

 I go into bat for my copywriting clients – to be their best advocate and to clearly, and without fluff or flounce, to honestly tell their story about what makes their business great.